tc45/CrewAI-Studio/docs/AUGMENT_GUIDELINES.md

 - Include date/timestamp with each entry
 - Briefly describe what was changed and why
 - Categorize changes (feature, bugfix, enhancement, etc.)

+## Docker and CI/CD

+When using Docker, the Dockerfile is configured to use Poetry for dependency management.
+The Docker container uses Python 3.10 to ensure compatibility with all dependencies.

+The CI/CD pipeline is configured to use Poetry for all commands.
+This ensures that the same environment is used in CI/CD as in local development.

 By following these guidelines, Augment will help implement the enhancement plan while maintaining code quality and project stability.